danijeldragicevic/american-flights-system-api/README.md

 ## Demo Disclaimer
 This API is a demo created for educational purposes and is associated with a blog post.
 It may not represent a fully functional or production-ready system.
 Please refer to the [blog post](https://www.example.com/blog-post) for insights into the concepts and use cases demonstrated by this API.

-## Base URL
-The base URL for the API is [base_url](https://american-flights-system-proxy-app-ha5esl.5sc6y6-3.usa-e2.cloudhub.io/api).
-Ensure that you authenticate your requests and use the appropriate API endpoint.

 ## Authentication
 This API is secured using Basic Authentication.
 To access the API, you need to provide the Client ID and Client Secret obtained from the Anypoint Platform.
 In case you don't want to bother, here are demo credentials that can be used: